Menu Icon

 What treatments exist for endometriosis and how successful are they?

-• Surgical treatment: When endometriosis is surgically diagnosed in a symptomatic patient, doctors will recommend laparoscopic destruction (surgery via the abdomen) of the endometriotic lesions to reduce endometriosis-associated pain or to improve fertility.
+• Surgical treatment: When endometriosis is surgically diagnosed in a symptomatic patient, doctors recommend laparoscopic destruction (surgery via the abdomen) of the endometriotic lesions to reduce endometriosis-associated pain or to improve fertility.

 What happens if endometriosis is left untreated?